bishalacharya/webstaurantstoreselenium/README.md

 # webstoreselenium
-# Selenium WebDriver Maven Project for WebstaurantStore
+# Selenium WebDriver Maven Project

 This is a sample Selenium WebDriver project using Java, Maven, and JUnit.
-The project automates tests on the [WebstaurantStore](https://www.webstaurantstore.com/) website.
+The project automates tests on the website.
-The single test performs searching for 'Stainless work Table', navigating through search results, adding last item to the cart, and emptying the cart.

 ## Environment Setup